Contact information on the site - 9 tips

 Links to social media profiles can be placed in various places.
-It's important to find the right balance in terms of placement and exposure.
+It is important to find the right balance in terms of placement and exposure.

 Don't forget to also show users links to "live" profiles.
-Keeping links to certain portals by force, just to make them stand out when profiles are not regularly maintained, is completely meaningless and does no one any good.
+Keeping links to certain portals by force, just to make them stand out while the profiles are not regularly maintained, is completely meaningless and does not benefit anyone.

-In order to encourage users to interact, we cannot limit ourselves to refining the version of the site intended for view on desktop.
+In order to encourage users to interact, it is not enough to improve the desktop version of the site.

-Be sure to view your site on both mobile and desktop using "Developer tools" in the browser, where you can simulate a mobile view.
+Be sure to preview your site on both mobile and desktop using the "Developer Tools" in the browser where you can simulate a mobile look.